NIFTy-PPL/J-UBIK/paper/paper.md

 or an approximation of the posterior $\mathcal{P}(s|d)$ is the measure of interest in the inference.
 The main task UBIK shall be used for, is to model the prior in a generative fashion and to use or build instrument models easily in order to get a likelihood model.
-The package itself contains demos for Chandra, eROSITA and JWST, which shows how to use or build this models and how to generate an inference pipeline upon on that to get posterior estimates.
+The package itself contains demos for Chandra, eROSITA pointings and JWST, which shows how to use or build this models and how to generate an inference pipeline upon on that to get posterior estimates.

 ## Prior models